 With the end of the year fast approaching, there’s no better time to review and reflect on how your business did over the last 12 months, and to make preparations for the coming year.
 Since the holidays are about to begin, it’s time to start making your reports, checking your books twice, and finding out who’s getting a lien, and who’s been nice.

-No matter how your business did in 2017, the coming new year presents an opportunity to do things better, or at the very least, to do things differently.
+No matter how your business did this year, the coming new year presents an opportunity to do things better, or at the very least, to do things differently.
 Use the following checklist as a guide to give you a few things to think about as the new year approaches.

 The Office Manager’s End of the Year Checklist